 “Ienas…” I didn’t know what to say.
 I had disowned him… thrown him out… I… couldn’t… Tila reached up and put her hand over my mouth.

 “Of course we want you home, son.
 You’ll be looking for a home of your own, surely with your bride… Helfijk.”
-I start to smile as she tries very hard to pronounce the woman's name without spouting an obscenity.
+I started to smile as she tried very hard to pronounce the woman's name without spouting an obscenity.
 “I’m ready to be a proper Grandma and the Fig needs a few babies on the floor behind the wine-counter to learn the business!
 Ienas, husband.
 You know that’s what you want if you have a single sane or sensible thought in your head.”

 Are you AIMING for blubbering readers!? ;.;